open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspectargetallocatorprometheuscr">prometheusCR</a></b></td>
         <td>object</td>
         <td>
-          PrometheusCR defines the configuration for the retrieval of PrometheusOperator CRDs ( servicemonitor<br/>
+          PrometheusCR defines the configuration for the retrieval of PrometheusOperator CRDs ( servicemonitor.monitoring.coreos.com/v1 and podmonitor.monitoring.coreos.com/v1 )  retrieval.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>replicas</b></td>
         <td>integer</td>
         <td>
-          Replicas is the number of pod instances for the underlying TargetAllocator.<br/>
+          Replicas is the number of pod instances for the underlying TargetAllocator.
+This should only be set to a value other than 1 if a strategy that allows for high availability is chosen.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>